 Heat features matter, but they do not tell you everything about the chair.
 Heated rollers versus lumbar heat does not automatically tell you:

 For example, lower-back feature matching belongs to a different page.
-If that is your main question, use our guide to massage chairs for lower back pain.
+If that is your main question, use Massage Chairs for Lower Back Pain.

 The key point for this page is that feel comparison and safety evaluation are related, but they are not the same owner topic.